Char Dham Yatra from Haridwar

 The Do Dham Yatra, a sacred pilgrimage to Shri Kedarnath Dham and Shri Badrinath Dham, is a spiritually enriching journey in the Himalayan region of Uttarakhand.
 Kedarnath Dham, dedicated to Lord Shiva, is one of the twelve Jyotirlingas and sits at an altitude of 3,580 meters, surrounded by snow-capped peaks and breathtaking landscapes.
 Pilgrims visit this holy site to seek blessings and experience its serene atmosphere.
 Badrinath Dham, devoted to Lord Vishnu, is located at 3,133 meters in the Garhwal Himalayas, known for its stunning architecture and divine aura.
 Together, these two sacred shrines form the Do Dham Yatra, offering a perfect blend of spirituality, devotion, and natural beauty.
 The journey is ideal for those seeking divine blessings while exploring the majestic Himalayan landscapes.
 The best time for the Do Dham Yatra is from May to October, ensuring a smooth and fulfilling pilgrimage experience.

-Yamunotri and Gangotri Yatra
+Gangotri Dham Yatra